-Our Emerging Leaders program for middle school students engages students in our 3 pillars of scholarship, leadership, and service within the context of their gifts, talents, interests, personality, and temperament.
+Our Emerging Middle School Leaders program engages middle school students in our 3 pillars of scholarship, leadership, and service within the context of their gifts, talents, interests, personality, and temperament.
 By so doing, years from now, as high school seniors, students will not only match the academic achievement of other college applicants, but will further distinguish themselves by having engaged in activities, developed their talents, and developed the character and personal qualities of a leader throughout their high school experience.

 Guest Speakers: College admissions officers, college students, high school students, business, and political leaders will be among those invited to our monthly speaker series to provide insight into the leadership qualities that get noticed during the college admissions process and how individuals have developed into community, campus, political, and business leaders.

 College Adviser: Students will have a college adviser to provide additional insight into leadership from both a high school and college perspective.

 Discussion Group Leaders: High school students who have already proven themselves as youth leaders will assist in facilitating small group discussions where every student has a voice and receives encouragement.

 Student-driven: Participating students will have a voice in identifying issues for which they want to advocate, guest speakers from whom they want to hear, or projects that they would like to implement in the schools and communities.